kgoba/ft8_lib/README.md

 * Free-text messages (up to 13 characters from a limited alphabet) (decoding only, untested)
 * Telemetry data (71 bits as 18 hex symbols)

 Encoding and decoding works for both FT8 and FT4.
-For encoding and decoding, there is a desktop application provided for each, which serves mostly as test code, and could be a starting point for your potential application on an MCU.
+For encoding and decoding, there is a console application provided for each, which serves mostly as test code, and could be a starting point for your potential application on an MCU.
+The console apps should run perfectly well on a RPi or a PC/Mac.
 I don't provide a concrete example for a particular MCU hardware here, since it would be very specific.

 The code is not yet really a library, rather a collection of routines and example code.